lahnerml/SphWaterfallStuPro17/README.txt

       | simulate: simulation time
       | moveshutter: time at which the shutter is moved
-   -v | followed by 3 numbers x y z, who stand for the coordinates of a point in 3D space -h | for addsink which determines the sink height
+   -v | followed by 3 numbers x y z, who stand for the coordinates of a point in 3D space -h | for addsink which determines the sink height or for render sets the height of the output image -w | for render sets the width of the output image

 Commands:
 	print